chitankensuru/exercism.io_exercises/README.md

 #Personal Exercism.io solutions

-Right now working on becoming better in Ruby and doig some sidesteps to Javascript.
+Right now working on becoming better in Ruby and doing some sidesteps to Javascript.

 Format of each exercise commit